Westwood Farm Junior School

 - 1.2: What should I do if I think my child has SEND?

 In the first instance any concerns regarding your child's academic, social or emotional progress and/or development should be discussed with your child's class teacher.
-At Westwood Farm Junior School we offer an open door policy, with parents and carers able to make appointments to see the class teacher, SENCo, Head of School or Executive Headteacher at a mutually convenient time.
+At Westwood Farm Junior School we offer an open door policy, with parents and carers able to make appointments to see the class teacher, SENCo or Headteacher at a mutually convenient time.

 1. Identification of SEND